 Europe is in recession; Portugal, Spain and Greece are suffering with especially strong recessions.

-Many would agree this may not be a time for starting a business – ……but, a few vegan ethical businesses are flourishing.
+Many would agree this may not be a time for starting a business – ……but, a few vegan ethical businesses are flourishing, specially the ones related to Portuguese vegetarian foods.

 I was inspired to write this article when I found out that friends of mine, Rafael and Ana, had recently started a 100% vegan business called Naturalmente, and that their business was doing really well.
 They were growing much more quickly than they had expected.
 I felt that maybe this crisis might be an open door for small, family ethical businesses.
 Then I found out other similar businesses were also thriving.